 The easiest way to embrace this trend is to go for an all-in-one jumpsuit or dress, but you can also match a bottom and top in the same hue for a similar effect.
 Remember to colour-coordinate your shoes and handbag for the icing on the cake!

-For a complete colour-coded look ideal for adding some serenity to your life when dressing for date night or drinks with the girls, try this H&M blue satin jumpsuit*, these blue Warehouse heels* and this Ego blue quilted bag*.
+For a complete colour-coded look ideal for adding some serenity to your life when dressing for date night or drinks with the girls, try this H&M blue satin jumpsuit*, these blue PLT heels and this Ego blue quilted bag*.

 2. Tone It Up

 Love the idea of focusing on one colour but not feeling colour matching?
-We get it.
+I get it.
 While it’s easy to curate an outfit in one colour, it can be challenging to match each shade exactly.

 Instead, shop for similar tones, but skip the stress of matching them.
 This creates a multi-dimensional outfit that works for last-minute dressers, and the various shades add interest to the ensemble.